UNGlobalPulse/UNGP-settlement-modelling/README.md

 ![Python package](https://github.com/IDAS-Durham/JUNE/workflows/Python%20package/badge.svg?branch=master)
 [![codecov](https://codecov.io/gh/idas-durham/june/branch/master/graph/badge.svg?token=6TKUHtWxJZ)](https://codecov.io/gh/idas-durham/june)

-# Operational intervention simulation tool based on multi-agent epidemic modelling within settlements
+# Operational response simulation tool for epidemics within refugee and IDP settlements

 This repo contains the relevant code for our individual-based simualtion for epidemics within refugee and internally displaced person (IDP) settlements.
 See our paper for more details on the model.
 Our model is based on the [JUNE](https://github.com/IDAS-Durham/JUNE) epidemic modeling framework originally applied to simulating the spread of COVID-19 in the UK.